2jacobtan/my-recommendations/README.md

 • [Noctis - by Liviu Schera](https://marketplace.visualstudio.com/items?itemName=liviuschera.noctis) (light and dark)

-Vibrant colours.
+Vibrant colours, even luminance.
 Distinct semantic highlighting. legible comments.
 Many great variations.
-[Luminance may be uneven between different colours.]
+[Extra luminance sometimes used for semantic highlighting.]

 • [After Dark - by Simeon Kerkola](https://marketplace.visualstudio.com/items?itemName=ssmi.after-dark&ssr=false#review-details) (dark+)

 Vivid colours, even luminance.
 Distinct semantic highlighting.
-Legible comments.
-[Lacks colour for data constructors.]
+Legible comments. [no colour for data constructors]

 • [Atom One Dark Coal - by shiftybody](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight#common_weight_name_mapping) (dark)

 Soft colours, even luminance.
 Distinct semantic highlighting.
-Legible comments.
-[No colour for operators.]
+Legible comments. [no colour for operators]

 • [Monokai Pro - by Monokai original author](https://marketplace.visualstudio.com/items?itemName=monokai.theme-monokai-pro-vscode) (dark)

 Very popular.
 Icon theme + Colour theme.
 Icon themes are nice (better than the bulit-in), can be applied separately from the colour theme.
-Some shortcomings on its colour theme: does not distinguish module names by unique colour, nor data constructors; like 99% of themes on the marketplace, comments are too muted thus hard to read; free trial with occasional nag to pay.
+Some shortcomings on its colour theme: does not distinguish module names by unique colour; like 99% of themes on the marketplace, comments are too muted thus hard to read; free trial with occasional nag to pay. [no colour for data constructors]

 • [Vim Theme - by HarryHopkinson](https://marketplace.visualstudio.com/items?itemName=HarryHopkinson.vim-theme) (dark; has light theme too but not good)